bradenrayhorn/ced/README.md

 **Note:** ced-server currently supports running a single instance per SQLite database.
 Running multiple instances of ced-server has not been validated.

+**Important:** Only ced-ui should be exposed to public traffic. ced-server is designed to trust certain headers, particularly, `ced-connecting-ip`, that are set by ced-ui.
+Allowing ced-server to be accessed directly will leave ced-server vulnerable to simple IP spoofing.

 ### Docker Compose

 A Docker Compose file can be found [here](docker/docker-compose.yml).